salesforce/refocus/docs/docs/01-quickstart.md

   }
 ]
 ```
 California's daily GDP looks A-OK!
-Remember to keep pushing new samples within the timeout period, otherwise it will default to timeout.
-Another thing to note are ```messageCode``` and ```messageBody```.
-These are optional body attributes that can  be particularly useful when incoming data samples are in critical status.
-This metadata can help the Refocus user better understand the critical status and potentially resolve it faster.
+Remember to keep pushing new samples within the timeout period; otherwise, it defaults to a timeout.
+Another thing to note is the `messageCode` and `messageBody` attributes.
+They are optional body attributes that are particularly useful when incoming samples are not OK.
+Populate these attributes to help your users better understand the context around the current status and potentially resolve it faster.

-To confirm your hiearchical data, you can always make a ```GET``` to ```/v1/subjects/USA/hierarchy```.
+To confirm that you have set up your hierarchical data correctly, you can always make a GET to `/v1/subjects/USA/hierarchy`.

-_Are we done yet?_
+*Are we done yet?*

 Almost, but not quite.
-We need to set up our lens and perspectives to visualize this data we've pushed.
+We need to set up our lens and perspectives to visualize the data we’ve pushed.

-## Step 4: Install a lens
+## Step 4: Install a lens.
-> Different lens enable you to focus on different things, so it's important to completely understand what you want to truly focus on.

-For now, the process of installing a pre-built lens is only available via the API.
+Different lenses enable you to focus on different things, so it’s important to completely understand what you want to focus on.
+For now, the process of installing a lens is available only by using the API.
 However, the UI is coming soon, we promise!

-At this step, you'll need to select the lens best suited for your use.
-For the purpose of this guide, we'll use the Multi-Table lens.
-Pre-built lens are usually zip archives.
-To get the Multi-Table lens, do a ```git clone``` of [this repository](https://git.soma.salesforce.com/igoldstein/refocus-lens-multitable).
+At this step, you need to select the lens best suited for your use.
+We’re going to  use the MultiTable lens.
+A lens is deployed as a zip file.
+To get the MultiTable lens, git clone [this repository](https://github.com/salesforce/refocus).
 The lens zip archive is under the dist folder.

-Although this is a pre-built lens, you can develop your own custom lens for your needs with the lens developer kit (LDK).
-See more info about it [here](#create-your-own-lens).

-Lets upload the Multi-Table lens we downloaded earlier to your Refocus.
-First, ensure that any headers are disabled in Postman.
-Do a new POST request with the endpoint set to ```/v1/lenses```.
-Afterwards, upload the lens by doing the following:
+Upload the MultiTable lens that you downloaded earlier to your Refocus deployment.
+Ensure that headers in Postman are disabled.
+Do a new POST request with the endpoint set to `/v1/lenses`.

+Upload the lens by completing the following steps.
-1. Under body > form-data, set the key to ```library```.
+ 1. Under **Body > form-data**, set the key to **library**.
-2. Change the value field from text to file
+ 2. Change the value field to **File**.
-3. Click "Choose Files" and select the multi-table lens zip that you downloaded earlier
+ 3. Click **Choose Files**, and select the MultiTable lens zip file that you downloaded earlier.
-4. Add another key, ```isPublished```, and set the value to ```true```
+ 4. Add an isPublished key and set the value to **true**.

-Your form-data (in key-value format) should look like the following:
+Your form-data (in key-value format) looks like the following:

 ![Postman form-data](./lens_upload_screenshot.png)

-Almost there!
+*Almost there!*

-## Step 5: Create a perspective
+## Step 5: Create a perspective.

-> API only for now, UI coming soon.
+A perspective is a display of subject and sample data using a selected lens.
+Right now, you can only create and modify perspectives using the API, but the UI is coming soon.

-A perspective is a combination of filters and lenses.
-Create a basic perspective with a POST to ```/v1/perspectives```.

-Use the following body:
+Create a basic perspective with a POST to `/v1/perspectives` using the following body:

 ```json
 {
     "name": "test-perspective",